 - the family income

-Generally you receive the school allowance at the start of the school year.
+Usually, you will receive the school allowance at the beginning of the school year.

 (starting from the 2020 -2021 school year)

 |Pupils in 3rd year of 3rd stage full-time technical or

 |Learning and working / dual system||€ 200.87||€ 549.27||€ 708.59|

 |Higher vocational education (HBO5) nursing||external||

 |Higher education||€ 51.10/year (on top of the study allowance, paid by the Flemish Ministry of Education)|